 COM 101.
 Mass Communications I: Introduction.
 3.

-An introductory study of the dynamics of mass communications with particular interest in newspapers, magazines, radio, television, and the Internet, and utilization of mass media for effective communication.
+An introductory study of the dynamics of mass communications with particular emphasis on newspapers, magazines, radio, television, and the Internet, and utilization of mass media for effective communication.
 Fall.

 COM 212.
 Speech.
 3.